-The New York State Office of Parks, Recreation and Historic Preservation is responsible for reviewing certain publicly-funded projects to determine if they involve structures of historic significance that may require some degree of interior or exterior preservation.
-If the proposed site is either in a historic building or a historic district, design and cost estimates should reflect the potential concerns of the State Historic Preservation Office (SHPO) and/ or the local historic preservation association.
-All forms are now submitted electronically online to SHPO.

-Submission directions are provided in the application.
-Proof of online submission to SHPO must be included in the application.
+The New York State Office of Parks, Recreation and Historic Preservation is responsible for reviewing certain publicly funded projects to determine if they involve structures of historic significance that may require some degree of interior or exterior preservation.
+If the proposed site is either in a historic building or a historic district, design and cost estimates should reflect the potential concerns of the State Historic Preservation Office (SHPO) and/or the local historic preservation association.
+All forms are now submitted electronically online, and submission instructions are provided in the application.
+Proof of online submission must be included in the application.